xclemence/dependencies-graph-services/README.md

 - Swagger to view REST APIs
 - Docker

-## Package
+## Packages

 This project generates two packages.
-They are available from the [package][github-package] page.
+They are available from the [packages][github-package] page.
 - docker container for APIs
 - NuGet package for DTOs assembly